zach244/zach244.github.io/index.md

 ## Nearest Neighbor Implementation
 [Nearest Neighbor](https://github.com/zach244/Assignment-5)
+The goal of this assignment was to write a symobl table data type that provides the ability to map from Point2D objects to arbitrary values.
+A 2d-tree must be implemented to support efficient range search.
+2d-trees have numerous applications, ranging from classifying astronomical objects to computer animation to speeding up neural networks to mining data to image retrieval.
+This assignment helped me greatly develop my problem solving skills and gave me the ability to conceptionalize more comple algorithms and data structures.

 Learning Goal: To	develop	effective	problem	solving	skills.

 ## Kids Math Helper
 [MathProj](https://github.com/zach244/MathProj)
+This is a web based Math teaching aid that is targeted at children between 1st and 3rd grade.
+This web application was written using Thymleaf Templates, Spring and MySQL server.
+This was a very demanding project as it was the first time that I have ever used a web framework, and worked with a relativly large group of students.
+We had many frustrating issues starting on this project as it took a large amount of time to learn my first framework, and get the rest of the team up to speed on the project.
+In the end we completed important parts of our project, while learning many important aspects of software design and web framworks.

 Learning Goal: To	understand the	concepts and techniques	of software	design